FNS40222 Certificate IV in Accounting and Bookkeeping

 Entry Requirements

-Academic Requirements International students applying for this qualification either offshore or onshore will need satisfactory completion of the equivalent of Australian Year 12 or Certificate III or higher qualification.
+International students applying for this qualification either offshore or onshore will need satisfactory completion of the equivalent of Australian Year 12 or Certificate IV or higher qualification prior to commencing this qualification.

 • Either a minimum IELTS test score of 6 or equivalent for direct entry into a VET course; or